mpersaud/PeaceMap_MathModel__/README.md

 NOTE: for OS10.9.5 or Linux the programs should run, but for WINDOWS you may need to change the comment in orangeclass APP:

         # self.mainloop() TO THE EXECUTABLE STATEMENT self.root.mainloop()

+TO CHANGE INITIAL CONDITIONS: use the right hand entry widgets and ENTER

+TO CHANGE THE CONNECTION MATRIX: click on a textbox, use the left hand entry widget, and ENTER (this will also show only the links into and out of that textbox, use ALL Cij to show all the links)

+TO RUN THE CALCULATION: use CALCULATE

+TO SWITCH FROM THE LINKS TO THE INITIAL CONDITIONS use IC on the links input

+TO RESTORE THE ORIGINAL INITIAL CONDITIONS use ORIGINAL on the initial conditions input